 - Wednesday: Page A > exit

-The content report for Page A would show 3 pageviews and a 50% bounce rate.
-You might have guessed that the bounce rate would be 33%, but the Tuesday pageview granted to Page A is not considered in its bounce rate calculation.
-Consider that a bounce is the notion of a session with only one interaction from the visitor, and the session-centric analysis answers a simple yes/no question: "Did this session contain more than one pageview?"
+The Content report for Page A would show 3 pageviews and a 50% bounce rate.
+You might have guessed that the Bounce Rate would be 33%, but the Tuesday pageview granted to Page A is not considered in its Bounce Rate calculation.
+Consider that a bounce is the notion of a session with only one interaction from the user, and the session-centric analysis answers a simple yes/no question: "Did this session contain more than one pageview?"
 If the answer to that question is "no," then it's important to consider which page was involved in the bounce.
 If the answer is "yes," then it only matters that the initial page in the session lead to other pageviews.
 For that reason, bounce rate for a page is only meaningful when it initiates the session.

 Now let's extend this example to explore the Exit rate and Bounce rate metrics for a series of single-session days on your site.

 - Monday: Page B > Page A > Page C > Exit

 - Tuesday: Page B > Exit

 - Wednesday: Page A > Page C > Page B > Exit

 - Friday: Page B > Page C > Page A > Exit